Our Team

 President & CEO

-During Dr. Morehouse’s tenure as President & CEO, FEF's McKnight Doctoral Fellowship program has doubled the number of fellowships offered annually and expanded its support system to include publication of the FEF Journal of Interdisciplinary Research, online graduate writing workshops, professional editorial services, a Midyear Research and Writing Conference, and a Summer Research and Writing Institute for advanced graduate students and junior faculty.
-FEF also has raised over $76 million for its pre-college and doctoral programs while also growing its endowment, and Dr. Morehouse has been the Principle or Co-Principle Investigator on FEF grants from the College Board, Fifth Third Bank Foundation, Bank of America Foundation, Regions Bank, Helios Foundation, Duckwall Foundation, Hillsborough County School District, Tampa Housing Authority, National Science Foundation, the Florida Department of Education, and the NSF INCLUDES ALLIANCE Consortium.
+Dr. Lawrence Morehouse served as President and Chief Executive Officer of the Florida Education Fund from 2000 to 2026.
+During his tenure, FEF's McKnight Doctoral Fellowship Program doubled the number of fellowships offered annually and expanded its support system to include publication of the FEF Journal of Interdisciplinary Research, online graduate writing workshops, professional editorial services, a Midyear Research and Writing Conference, and a Summer Research and Writing Institute for advanced graduate students and junior faculty.
+FEF also raised over $76 million for its pre-college and doctoral programs while also growing its endowment.

-Dr. Morehouse has been in the forefront of educational reform, having served on the One Florida Accountability Commission, the Florida Board of Education Accountability Commission, the Governor’s Access and Diversity Commission, the Florida Jury Innovations Committee, and boards of The Education Channel, Tampa Bay United Way, the Tampa Chamber of Commerce, and the Museum of Science and Industry.
-He is a current member of the Florida Memorial University Board of Trustees and past member of the College Board Southern Regional Council and the Florida Department of Education Student Growth Implementation Committee.
+Before joining FEF, Dr. Morehouse was a tenured associate professor at the University of South Florida, where he taught political science and directed the University’s Political Science and Pre-Law programs.
+He has published numerous scholarly works and been at the forefront of educational reform, having been appointed to the One Florida Accountability Commission, the Florida Board of Education Accountability Commission, the Governor’s Access and Diversity Commission, the Florida Department of Education Student Growth Implementation Committee, and the College Board Southern Regional Council.
+He has also served on the boards of Florida Memorial University, The Education Channel, Tampa Bay United Way, the Tampa Chamber of Commerce, and the Museum of Science and Industry.

 Dr. Morehouse earned his bachelor’s degree from Southern University and his master's and Ph.D. from Cornell University.